Abolitionist Education, Facilitation & Supervision

 • Marginalisation and systemic violence

-• Collective care and community-centred practices
+• Developing consensual care practices

 • Gender, Sexuality and Relationship Diversity (GSRD)